khoanguyen-st/SmartFAQ/apps/api/DEVELOPMENT.md

     return HuggingFaceEmbeddings(model_name="random-model")
     # → Breaks vector store compatibility!

-# ✅ DO ask first or test in separate environment
+# ✅ DO ask first or test in a separate environment
 ```

 ### 2. Forgetting to Handle None/Empty Cases